manroygood/Quantum-Graphs/readme.md

 This will open up a project window.
 This does three things that allow you to run the codes:

 1. Set the paths.
 2. Change some plotting defaults.
-The users defaults are saved in a `tmp` directory and are restored when the user closes the project by closing the project window.
+The user's defaults are saved in a `tmp` directory and are restored when the user closes the project by closing the project window.
-3. Verify that certain MATLAB toolboxes are installed that are necessary for certain functioning of the package.
+3. Verify that certain MATLAB toolboxes are installed that are necessary for certain functions of the package.

 #### The preprint

-In December, 2023, we submitted a paper entitled "QGLAB: A MATLAB Package for Computations on Quantum Graphs" describing the algorithms underlying QGLAB to a journal for publication.
-A slightly-modified version has been posted to the [arXiv](https://arxiv.org/abs/2401.00561).
+In December 2023, we submitted a paper entitled “QGLAB: A MATLAB Package for Computations on Quantum Graphs” describing the algorithms underlying QGLAB to a journal for publication.
+A slightly modified version has been posted to the [arXiv](https://arxiv.org/abs/2401.00561).

 #### Documentation

-Basic instructions are in a Matlab live script quantumGraphRoutines.mlx, which has also been saved as an HTML file](quantumGraphRoutines.html).
+Basic instructions are in a MATLAB live script quantumGraphRoutines.mlx, which has also been saved as an HTML file](quantumGraphRoutines.html).

-Many additional examples are presented in live scripts in directories `source/examples` and its subdirectories, and in `documentation`.
+Many additional examples are presented in live scripts in the directory `source/examples`, its subdirectories, and `documentation`.

 A wide variety of graphs are implemented in `source/templates`.
 These are demonstrated in `source/templates/templateGallery.mlx`.